 In Jan.
-2021, a study presented by two Swiss researchers in the journal Communications Earth & Environment, seemed to back the official claim that an avalanche caused the tragedy.
+2021, a study presented by two Swiss researchers in the journal Communications Earth & Environment, seemed to back the official claim that a snow slab from an avalanche caused the tragedy.
 Aliens weren't at fault.
-Rather, it was a rampaging block of ice and snow that partially buried the hikers' tent and sent them, panicked and partially clothed, into sub-zero temperatures, where they had no chance of survival.
+Rather, it was a rampaging block of ice and snow that partially buried their tent and sent the nine Russian hikers, panicked and partially clothed, into sub-zero temperatures, where they had no chance of survival.

 The research was conducted by Alexander Puzrin, a geotechnical engineer at ETH Zürich, and Johan Gaume, head of the Snow Avalanche Simulation Laboratory at EPFL, a Swiss federal technical institute.

-They also surmised that the ditch the campers dug to keep their tent stable may have conversely contributed to the destabilization of the snow slab just above them.
+They also surmised that the ditch the nine Russian hikers dug to keep their tent stable may have conversely contributed to the destabilization of the snow slab just above them.
 Then, high winds (reported in the hikers' journals) could have piled just enough extra weight onto the ditch's rim to create avalanche conditions.